celestialfault/Swift-Cogs/README.md

 [p]load requirerole
 ```

-### Random Status
+### Random Activity

-Randomly change the bot's Playing status on a set interval to one in a set of statuses.
+Randomly change the bot's activity status on a set interval to one in a set list.

 ```
-[p]cog install odinair rndstatus
+[p]cog install odinair rndactivity
-[p]load rndstatus
+[p]load rndactivity
 ```

 ### Role Mention